List of baryons: JP = + baryons

 [b] At least 1035 years.
 See proton decay.

 [c] For free neutrons; in most common nuclei, neutrons are stable.

 [d] PDG reports the resonance width (Γ).
 Here the conversion τ = ħ/Γ is given instead.

 [e] There is a controversial discovery claim, disfavored by other experimental data.

 JP = + baryons

 † Particle has not yet been observed.

 [h] PDG reports the resonance width (Γ).
 Here the conversion τ = ħ/Γ is given instead.

 Baryon resonance particles

-This table gives the name, quantum numbers (where known), and experimental status of baryons resonances confirmed by the PDG.
-Baryon resonance particles are excited baryon states with short half lives and higher masses.
+This table gives the name, quantum numbers (where known), and experimental status of baryon resonances confirmed by the PDG.
+Baryon resonance particles (including all not the above two tables) are excited baryon states with short half lives and higher masses.
 Despite significant research, the fundamental degrees of freedom behind baryon excitation spectra are still poorly understood.
 The spin-parity JP (when known) is given with each particle.
 For the strongly decaying particles, the JP values are considered to be part of the names, as is the mass for all resonances.